mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Driving records, also known as Motor Vehicle Records (MVR), contain both unique and sensitive information of a driver and, as such, are confidential records in Mississippi.
 These records are maintained by the Mississippi Department of Public Safety.
 Motorists may request their records from the Mississippi DPS using online, mail, or physical request services provided by the agency.
 Other third parties may obtain driving records through the DPS but are required to have the consent of the subject of the record.
 Third parties include but are not limited to, government agencies (federal/state), courts, justice agencies, employers, insurance companies, toll operators, and persons notifying vehicle owners of tows and impoundments.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+Operating independently of any government agency, these websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

 • The name of the person involved in the record, unless said person is a juvenile